-- 35. All other NIAP Technical Decisions fall into one of the following categories and hence are not applicable to this TOE: - Relates to earlier version of cPPs/EPs claimed for this TOE.
-This TD has been superseded by cPPs/EPs (and associated SDs) released after this TD - Relates to cPP/EP that is not claimed for this TOE
+- 38. All other NIAP Technical Decisions fall into one of the following categories and hence are not applicable to this TOE: - They relate to an earlier version of cPPs or EPs claimed for this TOE.
+These TD has been superseded by cPPs/EPs (and associated SDs) released after this TD - They relates to a cPP or EP that is not claimed for this TOE.